fairsilas/South-China-Sea-Game/Outline.md

 ### Pirate Crew Interaction
 - You are given the opportunity to join a small crew of pirates in the beginning of the game.
 The captain dies and you take his place.
 People were desperate for an escape from poverty and harsh taxes and oppression imposed by the Qing government, so finding people who were willing to turn to piracy was not as difficult as one might expect.[^2]
 - Consequences of your choices, your ships identifiction may be checked by pirates or Qing officials and a  bounty may be placed on your head.
 Travelling without a safe conduct pass could lead to pirates attacking your ship and stealing your cargo.
-Travelling without registration with the Qing Government may lead to run ins with Qing navy and your arrest.
+Travelling without registration with the Qing Government may lead to run ins with Qing navy and your arrest.[^3]

+[^2]: (Antony 102)
-[^2]: The pirate confederacy had established a structured protection racket.
+[^3]: The pirate confederacy had established a structured protection racket.
 Even salt traders employed by the Qing state were compelled to purchase "safe conduct passes" at a cost of 200 Spanish silver dollars per vessel.
 These passes were obtainable at ports situated in significant trading hubs and villages, frequently in proximity to prominent political centers.
 This situation highlights the pervasive corruption within Qing officials and the considerable influence wielded by the confederacy.
 (Antony page 38 full Citation needed)

 ### Naval Combat
 - Boat gameplay mode includes a top down view of your ship with full control of you ship using WASD keys or arrow keys, and the mouse.